menvdamm/MScThesis/README.md

 - Structure.py & RNAfold.sh
 - Graphs.py

-The data direcotories are structured like this:
+The data directories are structured like this:

 Influenza A & B:
 For each type (A or B) and each segment (1, 2, 3, 4, 5, 6, 7, 8) there is often a seperate file, shortened tot type_segment.extension.